RONALD McDONALD HOUSE®

 how to stay

 Please note: We encourage you to submit your request to stay at the Ronald McDonald House.
-Although we are not accepting new guests through April 11 (due to community health guidelines), we may be able to arrange alternate accommodations in certain circumstances for guests who live at least 100 miles from the treating facility.
+Although we are not accepting new guests until community health data indicates that it is safe to do so, we may be able to arrange alternate accommodations in certain circumstances for guests who live at least 100 miles from the treating facility.
 If you have questions, please call 520-326-0060 and ask to speak with the manager on duty.

 The following criteria must be met for a family to be eligible to stay at Ronald McDonald House: